tobega/tailspin-v0/TailspinReference.md

 ### Operator
-An operator (or more correctly, binary operator) is a type of transform that takes two arguments, one on the left of the operator, the other on the right.
+An operator (or more correctly, binary operator) is a type of transform that takes two arguments (operands), one on the left of the operator, the other on the right.
 This is a construct intended to show intent more readably than the alternative of passing in a current value that is a list of two items, or by using parameters.